TY-Shi/FreeCOS/README.md

 # FreeCOS
-Pytorch implementation of the paper "FreeCOS: Self-Supervised Learning from Fractals and Unlabeled Images for Curvilinear Object Segmentation", Accepted by ICCV 2023.
+Pytorch implementation of the paper Accepted by ICCV 2023. ["FreeCOS: Self-Supervised Learning from Fractals and Unlabeled Images for Curvilinear Object Segmentation", Accepted by ICCV 2023](https://arxiv.org/abs/2307.07245).
 In this paper, we propose a novel self-supervised curvilinear object segmentation method that learns robust and distinctive features from fractals and unlabeled images (FreeCOS).
 To the best of our knowledge, FreeOCS is the first self-supervised learning method for various curvilinear object segmentation applications.
 ## Usage

 #### 1.generate the curvilinear object images